Enuii02/os.coursework/Week_1.md

 ### Debian

 I have chosen the Debian distribution due to its stability, reliability and lightweight nature.
 Compared to other distributions, Debian is known to be more “forgiving” making it a good option for beginners that are prone to make mistakes.
 Additionally, Debian releases have long term support, making it more secure and used by enterprises.
+Debian will be used as the desktop environment.

 ### Ubuntu

 Ubuntu was my second choice, due to its widespread use in the industry.
 Ubuntu has superior hardware support, and it is known for its ease of use.
 Additionally, enterprises use Ubuntu because of its cloud readiness.
+Ubuntu will be used as the server workstation.

 ## Workstation and Network configuration